Kostas Giannoulis: Atromitos

 On 23 June 2011, he agreed to sign a season-long loan deal with Greek Superleague side Atromitos, where he made 25 appearances and scored 1 goal.
 On 7 August 2012, Giannoulis was officially released by 1.
 FC Köln and subsequently signed a three-year contract with Atromitos.
+On 21 April 2013 he scored the winning goal against AEK FC which resulted into AEK FC being relegated.

 On 28 June 2014, the 27 years old defender signed an extension of his contract (which ended at 2015) for another two years in presence of the Technical Director Mr. Giannis Aggelopoulos.
 He is the seventh football player that in a period less of a year that renews his contract with our team after Tasos Karamanos, Luigi Cennamo, Nikolaos Lazaridis, Efstathios Tavlaridis, Luiz Eduardo Santana Brito and Miguel Sebastián Garcia.

 Kostas Giannoulis a football player with ethics, quality and inexhaustible source of strength had the last season (2013/14) 44 appearances in all the organizations.

 Olympiacos

 On 31 August 2014, it was announced that Kostas Giannoulis has joined Olympiacos.
 Giannoulis commented the following at atromitosfc.gr : "A great thank is nothing in front what I owe to Atromitos.
 After a bad year in Germany, Atromitos brought me in Greece and gave me the chance to participate in a high level and to show the talents that I have by playing at least only once in the National Team and now to achieve a transfer at the top club of the country."

 On 9 July 2015, he terminated his contract with the club.